 - VPN client on the router: The router connects outward to a VPN service your VPN provider.
 All traffic from devices behind the router can be directed through the VPN tunnel subject to your split-tunneling and routing rules.
 This is common if you want every device on your network to appear from the VPN end point.

 In most home setups, VPN server or site-to-site is the common route for private access, while VPN client mode is used when you want all traffic holidaying through a provider for privacy or access to geo-blocked content keeping in mind that some providers discourage routing all traffic through consumer routers.
-Which vpn is banned in india

 Step-by-step guide: setting up a VPN server or site-to-site on EdgeRouter IPsec and/or L2TP

 Note: EdgeRouter devices are extremely flexible and popular for VPN scenarios.
 Below is a practical outline.
 Exact commands can vary by firmware, and you should reference the latest EdgeRouter/EdgeOS docs for precise syntax.
 If you’re new to SSH/config, proceed with caution or consider a targeted lab setup first.
+Tunnelbear vpn edge: a comprehensive guide to edge features, privacy, and performance in 2026

 - Plan your network and security